xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 - Input: Layer style for aggregated vegetation and mountains: Set the path to the layer style file for the aggregated vegetation and mountain layer.

+First we will run for the year 2000

 **Click Run.**

+You can run subsequent years by then clicking  **Change parameters** and change the LULC  to the 2015 dataset and year to 2015. **Click Run.** Repeat this until you have run all the years you wish to run. .

 This should produce the following outputs on the map canvas: